Our Oh-so-nearly Zero-Waste Birthday Party

 Decorations: On the morning of the party we collected wild flowers to fill jars down the middle of the table, we also used a hole punch to make leaf-confetti.
 In lieu of balloons we bought some colourful paper lanterns, with the plan to keep them to reuse again and again.
 I also made a very long string of floral fabric bunting.
 A couple of other low-waste decorating ideas are flags or bunting made out of old/secondhand picture books, origami balloons, a photo board, homemade banners or reusable solar powered fairy lights.

 Table: For something a bit special, we bought vintage plates from second hand shops; ours cost an average of $1 each and we will keep them for future use.
 We had a lot of fun finding them and I loved that every plate was unique and brought its own little piece of of history to the table.
 Alternatively, save time and money by just using what you have and asking a friend to bring some extras.
 Little glass milk bottle are great for drinks (this is the fifth party we've used ours for), and if you want to use straws then opt for paper ones that you can compost.
+Or you could invest in a set of reusable stainless steel or bamboo ones (like these from theotherstraw. - you can even get them customised with engaving!) .
 Use or make fabric napkins - we just cut the extra bunting fabric up with pinking shears.
 If you want to cover the table, opt for a fabric tablecloth.
 We found that not only was our tableware zero-waste, but it was actually really pretty!

 Food: Keep it simple.
 Kids want to play more than eat!
 We had popcorn with fairy dust (crushed dried raspberries), strawberries from the garden, fresh fruit and melon and homemade pizza, all served on our own platters and plates.
 As well as savory pizzas, my kids concocted some special dessert pizza creations: banana, chocolate, marshmellow and sprinkles was a hit!
 Even the cake can be low-waste!
 We bought all the dry ingredients as well as the vanilla essence, jellybeans and sprinkles from a Bulk Store, the egg carton and butter wrapper were compostable, leaving only the milk bottle for the recycling bin.
 Remember your beeswax candles too.
 For drinks we again went simple: water with a bit of lemon and mint in a big glass drinks' dispenser.